Super Dooz 34000 is a delay spray for men, designed to help with premature ejaculation by desensitizing the penis.

 There’s no instruction leaflet included, so the only instructions are literally just 6 words on the package:

 Spray twice – wait for 5 minutes

 Talk about keeping things simple!

-So I recommend using it in the same way you would other sprays with lidocaine, and ones that have better instructions such as promescent and stud 100.
+So I recommend using it the same way as other sprays with lidocaine, and ones that come with more instructions, such as promescent and stud 100.

 I also recommend doing a test spray on your arm first to make sure your skin won’t react badly to the ingredients.
 Wait 10 minutes, and then use the spray on your penis if your arm is fine.